Are you neglecting 2/3 of the solution?

 While being strong isometrically can make you faster and more agile by allowing you to more rapidly switch from eccentric to concentric during explosive movements, I also love isometric training for other reasons:

-3. During maximal isometrics (overcoming isometrics; pushing or pulling against an immovable object as hard as you can) you can recruit up to 10% more muscle fibers than in other types of muscle actions.
-They can thus be very effective in less experienced or less neurologically efficient athletes by programming their nervous system to be more effective at recruiting high threshold muscle fibers.
+3. During maximal isometrics (overcoming isometrics; pushing or pulling against an immovable object as hard as you can) you can recruit up to 10% more muscle fibres than in other types of muscle actions.
+They can thus be very effective in less experienced or less neurologically efficient athletes by programming their nervous system to be more effective at recruiting high threshold muscle fibres.

 4. A good introduction to plyometrics is the use of depth landings: Standing on a box, drop off and land in the optimal jump position, trying to create maximal tension right upon landing.
 Try to “stick the landing” (not having a soft landing where you have to squat down to absorb the force).
 As an introduction method, the box should not be too high, the goal is simply to learn how to land solidly not to drop from a 3-story building!
 Remember, before you can train to jump you must train to land.